Mastering The Boom and Bust Cycle: Smart Moves in Volatile Markets

 The Dotcom Bubble: Riding the Wave of Digital Euphoria

-The late 1990s saw an unprecedented surge in Internet-related companies, fueled by widespread belief in the transformative potential of the digital frontier.
+The late 1990s saw an unprecedented surge in Internet-related companies, fueled by widespread belief in the digital frontier’s transformative potential.
 Investors, caught in a speculative frenzy, poured billions into dot-com startups, often disregarding traditional valuation metrics.
 Companies with little to no profit commanded sky-high valuations, exemplifying the market’s departure from fundamental analysis.

 However, the bubble’s inevitable burst around the turn of the millennium sent shockwaves through financial markets.
 Stock prices plummeted, resulting in substantial losses for investors in the euphoria.
 This episode underscored the importance of evaluating a company’s fundamentals, even during periods of market exuberance, and highlighted the risks associated with excessive speculation in unproven technologies.